On Weakly Complete Universal Enveloping Algebras: A Poincare-Birkhoff-Witt Theorem: The Abstract Enveloping Algebra of a Lie Algebra

 \item The image of $\eps_\g$ is dense in $\UU(\g)$. \item The morphism $\eps_\g$ is injective if $\g$ is finite-dimensional. \end{enumerate} \end{Lemma} \begin{Proof} (i) The claim is a direct consequence of the universal property of the functor $U$.

 (ii) We have $\im(\eps_\g)=\eps_\g(U(|\g|))=\eps_\g(\<|\g|\> =\<\eps_\g(\g)\>=\<|\g|\>$ in $|\UU(\g)|$.
-From Corollary \ref{density} we know that $\<|\g|\>$ is dense in $\UU(\g)$.
+From Corollary \ref{density3} we know that $\<|\g|\>$ is dense in $\UU(\g)$.

 (iii) If $\g$ is finite-dimensional, then every finite-dimensional Lie algebra representation $\rho\colon \g\to \li A = \li{\End(V)}$ for a finite-dimensional vector space $V$ extends to an associative representation $\rho'\colon \UU(\g)\to \End(V)$ .
 Then $\rho\circ \eps_\g\colon U(\g)\to\End(V)$ is an extension to an associative representation of $U(\g)$ which is unique.
-By Harish-Chandra's Lemma (see Dixmier \cite{dix}, 2.5.7), the extensions to representations to associative representations of $U(\g)$ of finite-dimensional Lie algebra representations of $\g$ separate the points of $U(\g)$ and so the claim follows. \end{Proof}
+By Harish-Chandra's Lemma (see Dixmier \cite{dix}, 2.5.7), the extensions of associative representations of $U(\g)$ of finite-dimensional Lie algebra representations of $\g$ separate the points of $U(\g)$ and so the claim follows. \end{Proof}

-The remainder of this section now is devoted to remove the restriction to finite-dimensionality in Lemma \ref{eps-2}(iii).
+The remainder of this section now is devoted to removing the restriction to finite-dimensionality in Lemma \ref{eps-1}(iii).
 That is, we want to show

 \begin{Lemma} For a profinite-dimensional Lie algebra $\g$, the algebra morphism $\eps_\g\colon U(|\g|)\to |\UU(\g)|$ is injective. \end{Lemma}